The Bankrate promise

 Frequently asked questions

 The best home insurance company is different for everyone.
-Our picks for the best home insurance companies narrowed the list down to a handful, including USAA, State Farm and Erie among the top options.
+Our picks for the best home insurance companies narrowed the list down to a handful, including USAA, Allstate and Lemonade among the top options.
 To find which one is best for you, get quotes from a few carriers to compare.

-An independent adjuster does not work for an insurance company and may be hired by you if you need help negotiating a better home insurance settlement.
+While the name may suggest otherwise, an independent adjuster works on behalf of the insurance company and is licensed to work in compliance with the laws of the state.
+Independent adjusters are different from public adjusters, who are hired by policyholders.
+Public adjusters may be hired by you if you need help negotiating a better home insurance settlement.
 They typically receive a percentage of your claim’s payout.

 It is difficult to pinpoint how long claims take to pay.
 Your state’s regulations may set a maximum time for your carrier to make a decision.
 In addition, some carriers work faster than others.
 For example, Lemonade Insurance states that they typically pay claims out nearly instantly.